Introduction

 Sun and Water

 Dahlias are sun-lovers.
 They need at least six to eight hours of direct sunlight every day to produce the energy required for flowering.
-If your garden is too shady, the plants will become "leggy" and produce fewer buds.
 Additionally, dahlias are very thirsty plants.
 We recommend deep watering at the base of the plant two to three times a week.
 During the peak of summer heat, they may need a daily drink.

 Fertilizer